leslie-alldridge/planning-readme/README.md

-# This ReadMe is designed to spark thoughts around planning projects
+# This ReadMe is designed to help others with planning projects

 ## Vision
 Building a ReadMe that many users can utilise to plan for success